GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Preliminaries

 \subsection{Motifs}

-We denote a set of $n$ time series traces $X = [x_1, ..., x_n]$.
 Glucose (and many other) traces can be best understood as sequences of events or \emph{motifs}.
-Such motifs characterize phenomenon in the traces, such as peaks or troughs.
-We define a \emph{motif}, $\mu$, as a short, ordered sequence of values ($v$) of specified length $\tau$,

-and $\sigma$ is a tolerance value to allow approximate matching (within $\sigma$ for each value).
-Throughout the entire paper we assume a tolerance of $\sigma=2$ mg/dL, chosen to allow for reasonable variations in glucose.
-Real example glucose motifs are shown in the bottom row of Figure~\ref{fig:sample-traces}.

-A time series may be represented as a sequence of motifs: $x_i=[\mu_{i_1}, \mu_{i_2}...]$ where each $i_j$ gives the index of the motif in the set that matches $x_{i_{j\cdot \tau}},...x_{i_{(j+1)\cdot\tau-1}}$.
+Motifs characterize phenomenon in the traces, such as peaks or troughs.
+We define a \emph{motif}, $\mu$, as a short, ordered sequence of values ($v$) of specified length $\tau$, $\mu =[v_i, v_{i+1}, \ldots, v_{i + \tau} ]$ and $\sigma$ is a tolerance value to allow approximate matching (within $\sigma$ for each value).
+Some examples of glucose traces and motifs are shown in Figure~\ref{fig:sample-traces}.
+We denote a set of $n$ time series traces as $X = [x_1, ..., x_n]$.
+Each time series may be represented as a sequence of motifs: $x_i=[\mu_{i_1}, \mu_{i_2}...]$ where each $i_j$ gives the index of the motif in the set that matches $x_{i_{j\cdot \tau}},...x_{i_{(j+1)\cdot\tau-1}}$.
 Given the motif length $\tau$, the motif set is the union of all size-$\tau$ chunks in the traces.
-This definition is chosen for a more straightforward implementation.
-However, motifs can be generated in other ways, such as through the use of a rolling window or using signal processing techniques.
-Motifs are summarized from the data such that there is always a match between a glucose motif and a motif from the set; if matched to multiple, it is matched to the one with the least changes.
+This definition is chosen for a straightforward implementation but motifs can be generated in other ways, such as through the use of rolling windows or signal processing techniques~\cite{box2015time, ye2009time}.
+Motifs are pulled from the data such that there is always a match from a trace motif to a motif from the set (if multiple matches, the closest one is chosen).